SophGits/tryit/sandbox/Closure.md

 };
 numberFruits(fruits);
 ```
-NB: Do it in the console of Modernizr.com because the DOM element "cite" is nice and obvious.
+NB: Do it in the console of Modernizr.com because the DOM element "cite" is nice and obvious.<br />
 Now click on anything created and you'll only ever get 3 console logged, on the third item.

 The above is meant to give each fruit a number, i, but instead the handler functions are bound to the variable i, nt the value of i at the time the function was made.